SUSY discovery prospects with MoEDAL: MoEDAL and complementarity to ATLAS and CMS

 The MoEDAL detector~\cite{Pinfold:2009oia} is deployed around the intersection region at LHC Point~8 (IP8) in the LHCb vertex locator cavern.
 It is a unique and largely passive detector comprising different detector technologies.

-The MoEDAL main sub-detectors are made of a large array of CR-39, Makrofol$^{ {\textregistered}}$ and Lexan{ \textsuperscript{\sf TM}} nuclear track detector (NTD) stacks surrounding the intersection area.
+The MoEDAL main sub-detectors are made of a large array of CR-39, Makrofol\textregistered\ and Lexan\texttrademark\ nuclear track detector (NTD) stacks surrounding the intersection area.
 The passage of a HIP through the plastic sheet is marked by an invisible damage zone along the trajectory, which is revealed as a cone-shaped etch-pit when the plastic detector is chemically etched.
 Then the detector is scanned looking for aligned etch pits in multiple sheets.
 The MoEDAL NTDs have a threshold of $z/\beta\sim5$, where $z$ is the charge and $\beta=v/c$ the velocity of the incident particle.

 A unique feature of the MoEDAL detector is the use of paramagnetic magnetic-monopole trappers (MMTs) to capture charged HIPs.
 In monopoles, the high magnetic charge implies a strong magnetic dipole moment, which may result in strong binding of the monopole with the nuclei of the aluminium MMTs.
-In such a case, the presence of a trapped monopole would de detected in a superconducting magnetometer through the induction technique~\cite{Acharya:2019vtb}.
+In such a case, the presence of a trapped monopole would be detected in a superconducting magnetometer through the induction technique~\cite{Acharya:2019vtb}.

 The MMTs may also capture HSCPs, which can only be observed through the detection of their decaying products.
 To this effect, the MoEDAL Collaboration is planning the MoEDAL Apparatus for detecting extremely Long Lived particles (MALL)~\cite{Alimena:2019zri}.
 In this case, MoEDAL MMTs, after they have been scanned through a magnetometer to identify any trapped monopole, will be shipped to a remote underground facility to be monitored for the decay of HSCPs.
 MALL is sensitive to charged particles and to photons, with energy as small as 1~GeV, and will monitor the MMTs for decays of captured particles.
-It is envisaged that MALL will be installed deep underground at SNOLAB in Canada.

 Given the unique design of the MoEDAL subsystems, the complementary aspects of MoEDAL to ATLAS/CMS, as far as HSCPs are concerned, come at no surprise.
 MoEDAL is practically ``time-agnostic'' due to the passive nature of its detectors.
 Therefore, signal from very slowly moving particles will not be lost due to arriving in several consecutive bunch crossings.
 In addition, ATLAS/CMS carry out triggered-based analyses relying either on triggering on accompanying ``objects'', e.g.\ missing transverse momentum, or by developing and applying specialised triggers.